Azure/azure-cosmos-dotnet-v3/docs/sync_up_msdata_direct.md

 The next step is to port the latest `master` branch code into the newly created feature branch.
 Please see the below git commands to perform this action:

+- Make sure the `master` branch is up-to-date.
 - Stay on the newly created feature branch `users/<user_name>/update_msdata_direct_<mm_dd_yyyy>` and run `git merge master`.
-Make sure the `master` branch is up-to-date.
 - There are likely to be conflicts during the merge.
-If that happens, we will need to resolve the conflicts gracfully.
+If that happens, we will need to resolve the conflicts gracefully by accepting the incoming `master` branch changes.

 ### Pick the Required Microsoft Azure Cosmos.Direct files into `msdata/direct` repo.

 This is the last part for the sync-up process.
 Please follow the below steps to copy the required `Microsoft.Cosmos.Direct` files from msdata CosmosDB repo.

-- Open command prompt/windows terminal and navigate to the following directory where the cosmos v3 direct code is located, for example: `C:\stash\azure-cosmos-dotnet-v3\Microsoft.Azure.Cosmos\src\direct`.
+- Open command prompt/windows terminal and navigate to the following directory `Microsoft.Azure.Cosmos\src\direct` inside the clonned cosmos v3 repo.
-- Locate and edit the following line in the `msdata_sync.ps1` script with the respective location of the msdata repo: `$baseDir    = "C:\stash\CosmosDB"`
+- Locate and edit the following line in the `msdata_sync.ps1` script with the respective location of the msdata repo: `$baseDir    = "<src_directory>\CosmosDB"`
 - Run the powershell script using: `.\msdata_sync.ps1`.
 You will notice the script started copying the required files from the msdata repo, and generating the console logs, like the below:

     ```